basecamp/handbook/benefits-and-perks.md

 Since you work remotely, we want to make sure your home office is comfortable.
 You can expense up to $1,000 to furnish your home office, every three years.

+## Awair

+The air you breathe in your home affects your health, productivity, and overall quality of life.
+We offer every new employee at Basecamp an [Awair Element](https://www.getawair.com/home/element) to monitor your indoor air quality.

 ## Coworking Space Stipend

 Basecamp will pay up to $200/month for you to use towards renting coworking space in your city.
 Please make sure you're using a true coworking space that's meant solely for working, not a club or social space.